State media: Public choice theory

 The public choice theory asserts that state-owned media would manipulate and distort information in favor of the ruling party and entrench its rule and prevent the public from making informed decisions, which undermines democratic institutions.
 That would prevent private and independent media, which provide alternate voices allowing individuals to choose politicians, goods, services, etc. without fear from functioning.
 Additionally, that would inhibit competition among media firms that would ensure that consumers usually acquire unbiased, accurate information.
 Moreover, this competition is part of a checks-and-balances system of a democracy, known as the Fourth Estate, along with the judiciary, executive and legislature.
 States are dependent on the public for their legitimacy that allows them to operate.
 The flow of information becomes critical to their survival, and public choice theory argues that states cannot be expected to ignore their own interests, and instead the sources of information must remain as independent from the state as possible.
 Public choice theory argues that the only way to retain independence in a media organization is to allow the public to seek the best sources of information themselves.
 This approach is effective at creating a free press that is capable of criticizing government institutions and investigating incidents of government corruption.

 Those critical of the public choice theory argue that the economic incentives involved in a public business force media organizations to stray from unbiased journalism and towards sensationalist editorials in order to capture public interest.
 This has become a debate over the effectiveness of media organizations that are reliant on the attention of the public.
-Sensationalism becomes the key focus and turns away from stories in the public interest in favor of stories that capture the attention of the most amount of people.
+Sensationalism becomes the key focus and turns away from stories in the public interest in favor of stories that capture the attention of the most people.
 The focus on sensationalism and public attention can lead to the dissemination of misinformation to appease their consumer base.
 In these instances, the goal of providing accurate information to the public collapses and instead becomes biased toward a dominant ideology.